top-kat/good-cop/README.md

 > This library is a personal work, actually used in production apps feel free to contact me via github to collaborate or for feature request

-# EXTENDABLE VALIDATION LIBRARY (zod like syntax)
+# VALIDATION LIBRARY (zod like syntax)

-* can be extended to add any type definitions
 * Infer typescript types
-* Generate type as string for file generation
+* **Generate type as string** for file generation
-* Generate any types (mongo schema types...etc)
+* **Generate mongo schemas** from types
 * format and validation
 * Can return a different type (ts and validation) depending of a method (create, update, delete...).
+  * Eg: When using `.required()`, you usually want to throw an error on `create` but not on `update`
+  * Also, when required, the typescript prop type in an object will be required (`myProp: val` instead of `myProp: val`) so you wont have to check for undefined before accessing the value
-Eg: When using `.required()`, you usually want to throw an error on `create` but not on other methods (`update`...).
-Eg2: in a mongo model, you usually want _id field to be mandatory in an object type on read but not on write
+  * Eg2: in a mongo model, you usually want _id field to be mandatory in an object type on read but not on write

 # Examples